alexmspina/dotfiles/README.md

 ## editor
 Configs for different text editors and IDEs.

+### VS Code

+#### Global configuration
+##### settings
+Settings that are common to all VS Code projects, regardless of the languages or settings used in the source code, should be saved as `User settings`.
+These can be modified using the settings editor GUI or by editing the `settings.json` file, both which can be accessed from the VS Code command palette.
+To open the command palette press `command + shift + P`.
+Then to open these settings editor methods type `Preferences: Open Settings`.
+Select the option with `(UI)` to open the GUI editor or select the option with `(JSON)` to open the `settings.json` file.

+The global settings file is stored at the following location on MacOS: `$HOME/Library/Application\ Support/Code/User/settings.json`.

+##### extensions
+Global extensions, like settings, are extensions that are be used by all workspaces regardless of the languages or dependencies used in the project.
+You can manage global extensions using the extensions icon in the menu on the left-hand side.

+##### remote storage
+Global user settings and extensions are managed using the Settings Sync.

+#### Workspace configuration
+##### settings
+Projects can use different settings depending on conventions, languages, tools, dependencies, etc., etc. Workspace settings can be placed in the .vscode/settings.json file located in the root of a project.

+##### extensions
+Project specific extensions can be added to the project workspace settings as recommended extensions.
+Run the `Extensions: Configure Recommended Extensions (Workspace Folder)` to create a new file `.vscode/extensions.json` with empty `"recommendations"` and `"unwantedRecommendations`" array blocks.
+The easiest way to add extensions to the list of workspace recommendations is to use the `Extensions` management GUI, accessed from the left-hand side menu.
+Search for the extensions you want to install, click on them, then click on the menu gear icon, and finally select `Add to Workspace Recommendations`.

+In each project you can choose to install the recommended extensions.
+To keep workspaces clean you can choose to install the extension without syncing.
+You can also add unwanted extensions using the `"unwantedRecommendations"` key in the `.vscode/extensions.json` file that can help you identify extensions that are not needed for the project and might have been installed for a different project.
+You can right click on those extensions and select `Disable (Workspace)`.

 ### neovim
 Copy `./editor/nvim/` into the `~/.config/` folder using the following command:
 ```shell